 Relations with China: Mexico and China established diplomatic relations in 1972, and both are members of the UN, G20, and APEC.
-After the
+After the 2016

-2016 US presidential election, Mexican and Chinese diplomats pledged to strengthen ties due to the strained relations between the US and both countries.
+US presidential election, Mexican and Chinese diplomats pledged to strengthen ties due to the strained relations between the US and both countries.
 Mexico's efforts to lessen its economic dependence on the US led the government to nurture a strategic relationship with China instead.
-China is Mexico's second largest trading partner after the US (see p.
-6 of Economics and Resources).
+China is Mexico's second largest trading partner after the US (see Economics and Resources).
 China classifies its relations with Mexico as a comprehensive strategic partnership, the highest classification applied to partners in the Latin America and the Caribbean (LAC) region.
 The countries also collaborate on commercial and digital projects, manufacturing, oil and gas, mining, logistics, electricity, and security, among other areas.
-For example, in July 2023, a Chinese energy company signed a 20-year purchase agreement with Mexico, enabling it access to Mexico's oil production (see p.
-2 of Technology and Material).
+For example, in July 2023, a Chinese energy company signed a 20-year purchase agreement with Mexico, enabling it access to Mexico's oil production (see Technology and Material).

 Relations with the US: In 1822, the US became the first country to recognize Mexican independence from Spain.
 Mexico and the US broke and reestablished diplomatic relations many times over territorial and political disputes.
 Historically, relations have been complicated due to the nearly 2,000-mi shared border and political instability in Mexico, which have strained relations that otherwise have remained intact since 1917.

 Over 200 years of diplomatic relations have resulted in a bilateral relationship focused on a wide array of topics - some of the most notable are trade, economic development, citizen security, educational exchange, drug and human trafficking, and migration, among others.
 Migration and security along the US-Mexico border tend to dominate the complex cooperation efforts.
 Mexico and the US work to address the root causes of irregular migration and are members of the Regional Conference on Migration, which helps coordinate regional migration policies.
 The US government also funded a UN High Commissioner for Refugees mission with the Mexican Commission for Refugee Assistance to increase its asylum case registration capacity by 400% since 2018.
 US President Joe Biden signed the Bipartisan Infrastructure Law in 2021 that provided \$1.4 billion for construction to improve infrastructure and modernization projects at land ports along the shared border.

 Mexico and the US have a robust and crucial trade relationship.
 The North American Free Trade Agreement (NAFTA) went into effect in 1994 with the goal of eliminating tariffs and trade barriers between the US, Canada, and Mexico.
 The US-Mexico-Canada Agreement replaced it in 2020.
 While some scholars dispute NAFTA's overall benefits, the agreement led to Mexico experiencing a dramatic increase in exports, from \$60 billion to almost \$400 billion between 1994-2013.
-As of 2023, Mexico and the US are each other's top trading partners.
+As of 2024, Mexico and the US are each other's top trading partners.
 Likewise, as of music, business, sports, labor, and politics.
 Today, Mexican-Americans represent over 11% of the total US population.
-In 2022, remittances from the US to Mexico reached record levels and accounted for some 4.5% of Mexico's GDP.
-Many migrants in the US use some of their earnings to support family members in Mexico, helping them provide their households with food,
+In 2023, remittances from the US to Mexico reached record levels and accounted for some 3.7% of Mexico's GDP.
+Many migrants in the US use some of their earnings to support family members in Mexico, helping them provide their households with food, clothing, and healthcare, among other goods, services, and benefits.

-2022, Mexico remained the second-largest source of foreign crude oil to the US.
+2024, Mexico remained the second-largest source of foreign crude oil to the US.

-Over the past several decades, Mexican immigration to the US has significantly impacted various aspects of US culture such as cuisine,
+Over the past several decades, Mexican immigration to the US has significantly impacted various aspects of US culture such as cuisine, are the largest group of immigrants.
+Many others are from LAC countries, such as Venezuela, Honduras, and El Salvador, and a rising number originate from Asia and Africa.

-POLITICAL & SOCIAL RELATIONS clothing, and healthcare, among other goods, services, and benefits.